fccoelho/crypto_algo_trading/README.md

 # README #

-Here  we explore some tools for doing algorithmic trading of bitcoin.
+Here  we explore some tools for doing algorithmic trading of cryptocurrencies.